agilepro/better-thought/markdown/chapter-09.md

 ## The Adult’s Three Helpful Questions{i: three helpful questions}

-When I feel anxious or uncertain, my Adult asks:
+When I feel anxious or uncertain, my Adult asks:{i:anxiety help}

 * What are the facts?
 * What is really happening right now?